grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. method:: S.pop([index])

-      Removes and return item at index (default last).
+      Remove and return item at index (default last).
 Raises IndexError if set is empty or index is out of range.
 Negative indexes are supported, as for slice indices.